 My First Docker Lab

-As I was reading through The Docker Book I couldn’t help but to jump ahead and setup the Windows version of the Boot2Docker Tool, which I will cover with step-by-step screenshots of my experience and showing you the installation video.
+As I was reading through The Docker Book I couldn’t help but jump ahead and set up the Windows version of the Boot2Docker Tool, which I will cover with step-by-step screenshots of my experience and show you the installation video.

 Boot2Docker.exe and Instructions for running the Tool for Windows and OS x can be found here.